Rocking not only guitars but also knee socks; 2008.

 All grown up; on tour in Thailand Mar 2013

-SCANDAL is a Japanese girl band formed in Osaka in 2006 consisting of four friends who met at a vocal/dance school.
-The band is named after a sex shop in Osaka which occupied the same building as a jamming studio where they rehearsed in their early days.
+formed in Osaka in 2006 consisting of four students who met at a vocal/dance school.
+The band is named after a sex shop in Osaka which occupied the same building as a jamming studio where they practiced in their early days.
 Originally training to be dancers and singers, the girls took up musical instruments on recommendations from teachers.
 One thing led to another and...

-Haruna Ono (vocals, guitar)
+- Haruna Ono (vocals, guitar)

-Tomomi Ogawa (bass, vocals)
+- Tomomi Ogawa (bass, vocals)

-Mami Sasazaki (guitar, vocals)
+- Mami Sasazaki (guitar, vocals)

-Rina Suzuki (drums, vocals)
+- Rina Suzuki (drums, vocals)